NavyBlue06/Tanits-table/ReadMe.md

 ## Acknowledgements

-- Thanks to the Code Institute Slack community for support.
+- Thanks to the Code Institute community for their support during one of the worst periods of my life.
 - Special thanks to reviewers and peers who gave feedback during development.